utku-turan/Outforce-Training/Markdown/Markdown.md

     - Indented item 2
 - Fourth item

-To add another element in a list while preserving the continuity of the list, indent the element four spaces or one tab.<br>
+To add another element in a list while preserving the continuity of the list, indent the element four spaces or one tab.

 * This is the first list item.
 * Here's the second list item.